 —Heather, United States

-I think you might be lifting your gaze too high and causing muscle tension in the muscles around the eyes.
+I think you might be lifting your gaze too high and causing muscle tension in the muscles around the eyes which is probably the reason for your eyes twitching during meditation.

 Many blessings on your meditation practice.